BZoennchen/supercollider-book/chapters/supercollider/basics/8-environments.md

 ```

 we can see the new variable.
-Note that even the names of these two variables are the same, they live in different environments.
+Note that even though the names of these two variables are the same, they live in different environments.
 If we call

 ```isc